 Trevor

 Trevor was diagnosed with pancreatic cancer in 2014.
-Almost seven years on, he shares his experience of having Whipple’s procedure and chemotherapy and keeping fit and well.
-Trevor shared an update on his story in September 2023.
+He shares his experience of having Whipple’s procedure and chemotherapy.
+Trevor shared an update on his story in September 2023 and again in December 2025.

 Trevor